jgillman/dotfiles/README.md

-# jgillman's sepcial dotfiles
+# jgillman's special dotfiles

 ## Shoutout

-The real core of these dotfiles are from [holman's dotfiles](https://github.com/holman/dotfiles).
-I had been holding off using GitHub for my dotfiles simply because I wasn't aware of a good way of automatically symlinking them and keeping them organized. holman's use of topic folders and a Rakefile to automate symlinking has made it too easy not to.
-All credit goes to him.
+All of this was originally forked from and later inspired by [holman's dotfiles](https://github.com/holman/dotfiles).
+While the original Ruby dependencies have been removed the main strategy of using "topic" folders is still here which, imo, is the best part.

 ## dotfiles

-Dotfiles essentially what makes your environment *yours*.
+Dotfiles are essentially what makes your environment *yours*.
 All your unique little tweaks and settings that make your computer completely unusable and foreign to others.
 I had originally kept all my dotfiles in Dropbox which worked really nicely for a long time.
-Two big issues I had with my Dropbox setup is that 1) I would manually have to symlink new files/folder and 2) I couldn't use them on remote development machines (where I often work).
+Two big issues I had with my Dropbox setup is that 1) I would manually have to symlink new files/folders and 2) I couldn't use them on remote development machines (where I often work).

 Also, to steal directly from [holman](https://github.com/holman):